Korea

-Korea (Note: in South Korea, or in North Korea.) is a peninsular region in East Asia consisting of the Korean Peninsula, Jeju Island, and smaller islands.
+Korea (Note: is used by North Korea, while is used by South Korea.
+For more information, see the etymology section.) is a peninsular region in East Asia consisting of the Korean Peninsula, (Note: in South Korea, or in North Korea and among some in the Korean diaspora.)
+Jeju Island, and smaller islands.
 Since the end of World War II in Asia in 1945, it has been politically divided at or near the 38th parallel between North Korea (Democratic People's Republic of Korea; DPRK) and South Korea (Republic of Korea; ROK).
 Both countries proclaimed independence in 1948, and the two countries fought the Korean War from 1950 to 1953.
 The region is bordered by China to the north and Russia to the northeast, across the Amnok (Yalu) and Duman (Tumen) rivers, and is separated from Japan to the southeast by the Korea Strait.

 Known human habitation of the Korean peninsula dates to 40,000 BC.
 The kingdom of Gojoseon, which according to tradition was founded in 2333 BC, fell to the Han dynasty in 108 BC.
 It was followed by the Three Kingdoms period, in which Korea was divided into Goguryeo, Baekje, and Silla.
 In 668 AD, Silla conquered Baekje and Goguryeo with the aid of the Tang dynasty, forming Unified Silla; Balhae succeeded Goguryeo in the north.
 In the late 9th century, Unified Silla collapsed into three states, beginning the Later Three Kingdoms period.
 In 918, Goguryeo was resurrected as Goryeo, which achieved what has been called a "true national unification" by Korean historians, as it unified both the Later Three Kingdoms and the ruling class of Balhae after its fall.
-Goryeo, whose name developed into the modern exonym "Korea", was highly cultured and saw the invention of the first metal movable type.
-During the 13th century, Goryeo became a vassal state of the Mongol Empire.
+Goryeo, whose name developed into the modern exonym "Korea", became a vassal state of the Mongol Empire during the 13th century.
 Goryeo overthrew Mongol rule before falling to a coup led by General Yi Seong-gye, who established the Joseon dynasty in 1392.
 The first 200 years of Joseon were marked by peace; the Hangul, the Korean alphabet was created and Confucianism became influential.
 This ended with Japanese and Qing invasions, which brought devastation to Joseon and led to Korean isolationism.
 After the invasions, an isolated Joseon experienced another nearly 200-year period of peace and prosperity, along with cultural and technological development.
 In the final years of the 19th century, Japan forced Joseon to open up and Joseon experienced turmoil such as the Kapsin Coup, Donghak Peasant Revolution, and the assassination of Empress Myeongseong.
 In 1895, Japan defeated China in the First Sino-Japanese War and China lost suzerainty over Korea and Korea was placed under further Japanese influence.
 In 1897, the centuries old Joseon was replaced by the Korean Empire with the Joseon's last king, Gojong, becoming the Emperor of the Korean Empire.
 Japan's further victory in the 1904–1905 Russo-Japanese War, expelled Russian influence in Korea and Manchuria.
 In 1905, the Korean Empire became a protectorate of the Empire of Japan.
 In 1910, the Empire of Japan officially annexed the Korean peninsula.